-- 1. Install the engine mount into the fire wall using 4mm x 25mm screw. - 2.
-Place the engine into the engine mount and align it properly with the front of the cowling.
-The distance from the firewall to the front of the engine thrust washer should 110mm.
+1. Install the engine mount.

+2. Place the engine into the engine mount and align it properly with the front of the cowling.
+The distance from the firewall to the front of the engine thrust washer should 125mm.

 If your engine is equipped with a remote needle valve, we suggest installing it into the engine at this time.